The Academic Oval

 Other buildings on the Oval are: George Washington Carver science building (1972), Benjamin Banneker hall (1959), Charles C. Spaulding hall (1963), Henry O. Tanner Airway Science Center (1963) and Frederick Douglass Library (1969).

 UMES' alumni magazine – the Oval Message – draws inspiration for its name from the 23.8-acre historic site.

 -- BILL ROBINSON

-1 - List source is the National Register of Historic Places report from August 2005.
+1 - National Register of Historic Places report, August 2005.

-2 - Built with funding from the federal Works Progress Administration program.
+2 - Built with funding from the federal Work Progress Administration.